Capstone-W3/trash_parent_repo/README.md

 To learn more about submodules, this link may help: https://git-scm.com/book/en/v2/Git-Tools-Submodules

+### For all of ORB-SLAM

-$ sudo apt-get install ros-kinetic-desktop-full
+`sudo apt-get install ros-kinetic-desktop-full`

-$ sudo apt-get install ros-kinetic-catkin python-catkin-tools
+`sudo apt-get install ros-kinetic-catkin python-catkin-tools`

+### For only robot example

+`sudo apt-get install ros-kinetic-move-base-msgs`